Cumuluz Translate Implementation Guide

 The translation service does not map directly from STU3 source semantics into target profiles.
 It passes through a logical layer that keeps the shared meaning explicit and inspectable.

 That logical layer is not an implementation detail hidden in code.
-The source definitions live in the repository's logical-models/ project, and the published IG includes the generated StructureDefinition artifacts for the three core route models.
+The source definitions live in the repository's logical-models/ project, and the published IG includes the complete generated StructureDefinition set for the logical layer.

 The most important logical models for the current implementation are: